English Greek Yoghurt (1 Cup), Mixed Nuts (100 G) and Berries (1 Cup)

 Portion Control

-Reduce the serving size of berries and mixed nuts to minimize the overall impact on your glucose levels.
+Reduce the portion size of the berries, yogurt, and mixed nuts to limit the overall impact on blood glucose levels.

 Add Fiber